YikaiHu/loghub-cloudtrail-s3-es/README.md

 This Helper function will automatically increase the indexes' field's upper limit and set the ignore_malformed to true.

 1. Create a Lambda function.
-1. Copy the codes under the `openSearchHelper` Folder:
+1. Copy the codes under the `openSearchHelper` Folder
+1. Config the Handler of the Lambda to `increaseMappingLimit.lambda_handler`
 1. Config the Lambda Environment variables

     | Key | Value |